lindseypgill/servicemanager-config/servicemanager-config/administration/hai.md

 ### Text Assist
-Text assist combined with snippets or used withing a workflow and passing in variables can pass any data a user has selected to pass to OpenAI, nothing is sent automatically and in the case of snippets when the snipped is selected the analayst will see the data before the text is passed as part of the prompt when using text assist after a snippet.
+Text assist combined with snippets or used withing a workflow and passing in variables can pass any data a user has selected to pass to OpenAI, nothing is sent automatically.
+In the case of snippets, when the snippet is selected the analayst will see the data before the text is passed as part of the prompt when using Text Assist after a snippet.